 This seems to be caused by the corruption of a mptsas_smp_t structure that was inserted into the refhash immediately prior to the panic.

 #1 Updated by Keith Wesolowski almost 4 years ago

 - % Done changed from 0 to 60

 mptsas_smp_alloc().
 In the case where we are updating an existing SMP target's handles (i.e., a matching address is already in the hash), this code simply copies whatever structure was passed in over the top of the existing one.
 That's not safe to do, because the target structure we've been given is just a template; it does not have any sensible hash link structure inside it.

 Instead, we should just update the handles.
 We don't need to worry about the address because that's already been matched as it's the hash key.

-#3 Updated by Electric Monk over 3 years ago
+#3 Updated by Electric Monk almost 4 years ago

 Author: Keith M Wesolowski <email@example.com> 4682 panic in mptsas refhash Reviewed by: Dan McDonald <firstname.lastname@example.org> Reviewed by: Hans Rosenfeld <email@example.com> Reviewed by: Josef 'Jeff' Sipek <firstname.lastname@example.org> Approved by: Albert Lee <email@example.com>